radil708/mobile-app-stay-balanced/README.md

   Skip to time 9:35 of the video if you only want to see the live demo

  This really came together thanks to the effors of the entire team!
-Jack, Jeicy, and James you guys rock and it was awesome working with you!
+Jack, Jeicy, and James you guys rock and it was awesome working with you!!